daler/pybedtools/docs/source/topical-bam.rst

 length of the sequence; eventually a more sophisticated, CIGAR-aware approach may be used.
 Similarly, the length is defined to be `stop - start`, again, not CIGAR-aware at the moment.
-For more sophisticated low-level manipulation of BAM features, you might want to consider HTSeq_.
+For more sophisticated low-level manipulation of BAM features, you might want to consider using HTSeq_.

-Alternatively, we can specify the `bed=True` kwarg to convert the intersected BAM results to BED format, and use those like a normal BED
+When we specified the `bed=True` kwarg above, the intersected BAM results are converted to BED format.
+We can use those like a normal BED file.
-file:
+Note that since we are viewing BED output, *the start and stops are 0-based*:

 .. doctest::
     :options: +NORMALIZE_WHITESPACE